Sam & Max Hit the Road: Gameplay

 Sam & Max Hit the Road is a 2D adventure game where the player controls the actions of Sam from a third-person perspective.
-The player uses Sam to explore the pre-rendered cartoon environments of the game and solve a series of puzzles using a simple point-and-click interface.
+The player uses Sam to explore the cartoon environments of the game and solve a series of puzzles using a simple point-and-click interface.
 The game's puzzles have logical solutions, although a number of them have far-fetched solutions due to the game's cartoon setting.
 Players can set the game's cursor in a particular mode to designate how Sam interacts with the environment: Sam can walk around an area, talk to other characters, look at objects, pick them up or otherwise try to use them.
 The cursor's graphic changes when it is hovered over an in-game entity that Sam can interact with.
 When talking to another character, the player is given a choice of subject areas to discuss, depicted in a conversation tree as icons at the base of the screen.
 In addition to specific topics involving the game's plot, Sam can inject unconnected exclamations, questions and non sequiturs into a conversation.

 The game incorporates an inventory system for items that Sam picks up during the course of the game.
 Items can be used on other entities in the game world, or can often be combined with other inventory items to provide a new object necessary for solving a puzzle.
 Although Max's character will walk around the game's areas by his own will, Sam can also use Max at various points by using an inventory icon of Max's head on game objects—usually on characters where the solution to a problem involves violence.
 Sam and Max travel to different locations in the game using their black and white 1960 DeSoto Adventurer, which when clicked on in-game will present a map of the United States with all the available locations the pair can travel to shown.
 As the game progresses, the number of locations on the map increases.

 In addition to the main game, Sam & Max Hit the Road includes several minigames.
 Some of these, such as a carnival game based on Whac-A-Mole but involving live rats, must be completed in order to receive new items and further the game's plot, while others, such as a car-themed version of Battleship, are entirely optional as to whether the player uses them.
 As with the majority of LucasArts adventure games, Sam & Max Hit the Road is designed so that the player characters cannot die or reach a complete dead-end.